Come for Food, Stay for the Charm

-Visit Point Ellice House and Gardens
+Point Ellice House Gardens and Gift Shop

 Point Ellice House and the O'Reilly Family

 Peter O'Reilly immigrated to Canada from Ireland, a letter of introduction to Sir James Douglas in hand, and became one of the first Gold Commissioners and judges in British Columbia.
 In 1863, he married Caroline Trutch, whose brother Joseph was the first lieutenant-governor of the province.
-The O'Reilly family was middle class and frequently received visitors for breakfast, lunch and English tea.
+The O'Reilly family was middle class and frequently received visitors for breakfast, lunch and tea.

 Peter and Caroline O'Reilly moved into the Point Ellice House in time for the birth of their daughter Kathleen December 31, 1867.
 The O'Reillys had four children: Frank, born in 1866, Kathleen, born in 1867, Mary Augusta, born in 1869, and Arthur (also known as Jack), born in 1873.
 The house was a gathering spot for Victoria’s social elite, and remained in their possession for 108 years.